brownieboy/react-bootstrap-slider/README.md

 This assumes that you already have the Demo running on port 3000 via an `npm run start` or `yarn start` in the project's root folder (see above).

-To run run tests against the Pevelopment version of the Demo, you need to run:
+To run run tests against the Production version of the Demo, you need to run:

         npm run e2eProd